March 19th, 2021 | Pencils of the Digital Era

 All These Millenials and Z Generation Kids!

-This desire to be influential among the youngsters also transpires to business.
-99.99% of the startups knocking at the investors’ doors aim to save the world, or at least a large part of it.
-I’ve been to all the possible business meetups in the Netherlands, I’ve met lots of startupers through online gatherings such as the aforementioned Y Combinator startup school, and other online platforms, and ever single time, I see the same obsession.
+This desire to be influential among youngsters also transpires to business.
+99.99% of the startups knocking at the investors’ doors aim to save the world or at least a large part of it.
+I’ve been to all the possible business meetups in the Netherlands, and I’ve met lots of startupers through online gatherings such as the aforementioned Y Combinator startup school, and other online platforms, and every single time, I see the same obsession.

 Namely, what the company does is, in principle, offering a very rudimentary text analysis such as counting the number of words per sentence, recognizing active versus passive tense, or checking the distribution of headers and keywords through the page.
 The logic behind it is so simple that almost any programmer with the ability to create WordPress plugins could write such a set of features in no time.